 Many people go through their daily lives without having to parallel park.
 You might have a regular parking spot at your home, your place of work, and the businesses you frequent.

-We’re all subjected to the occasional trip to a big city, however, meaning that we’ll have to try our hands at parallel parking.
+However, we’re all subjected to the occasional trip to a big city, meaning that we’ll have to try our hands at parallel parking.
 The act of parallel parking is perceived to be very difficult, but this just isn’t so.

 The Art of Parallel Parking

 You should have gotten a lesson in parallel parking when you went to drivers education.
 With that said, the skill of parking is lost if you don’t have to use it.